OctopusDeploy/Library/CONTRIBUTING.md

 4. Save the exported JSON to a file under `/step-templates`
 5. Check that the `LastModifiedBy` username is one you're happy to use on the site (ideally your plain GitHub username)
 6. Add Id property and set it to a GUID using the following format `00000000-0000-0000-0000-000000000000`
-7. Optional: Add custom logo under `/step-templates/logos` folder and update the mapping.csv file accordingly.
-You can also use one of the existing logos.
-If you don't specify a logo for your template its will get the default.png logo.
+7. Optional: Assign your template to an existing category.
+Have a look at existing templates to find the category that matches your template.
+If you don't specify it your template will be assigned to 'other' category.
 8. Commit and push your changes to your fork
 9. View your fork in GitHub to create a _pull request_